clementchesneau/Duck-Pool/README.md

 # Duck-Pool

 This is a school project I made in Java.
-We had to do a pool with rocks and water lilies were ducks could born, move around the pool without going out or being in a place were there is a rock.
+We had to do a pool with rocks and water lilies where ducks could born, move around the pool without going out or being in a place were there is a rock.
 They could eat water lilies and grow as they do so.
 If a duck became king size he would become a big duck and change color, he would also whistle sometimes.